wangziqi2013/wangziqi2013.github.io/_posts/2019-10-23-btm-hybrid.markdown

 are taken based on the type of the record and the current access.
 If the two accesses are compatible, i.e. read-read, then the reader transaction will add itself into the list of owners stored in the record, and the read could continue.
-In addition, the write bit of UFO is also set, such that hardware transactions accessing the same address can be detected, which invokes the abort handler on the hardware transaction side (for write accesses, both the read and write bits are set).
+In addition, the write bit of UFO is also set, such that hardware transactions accessing the same address can be detected, which invokes the contention manager on the hardware transaction side (for write accesses, both the read and write bits are set).
 If the two accesses are incompatible, i.e. at least one of the accesses is a write, then conflict resolution is invoked to determine which transaction should abort.
 The aborted transaction iterates over its working set, and unlinks itself from all of the ownership records (and delete the record if it is the sole owner).
 Meanwhile, the surviving transaction